-1132.
+1186.
 Plaintiffs hereby incorporate by reference the allegations contained in the preceding paragraphs of this complaint.

-1133.
+1187.
 This claim is brought by Plaintiffs on behalf of Arkansas purchasers who are members of the class.

-1134.
+1188.
 The Arkansas Deceptive Trade Practices Act (Arkansas DTPA) prohibits "[d]eceptive and unconscionable trade practices," which include but are not limited to "[e]ngaging in any . . . unconscionable false, or deceptive act or practice in business, commerce, or trade."
 ARK.
 CODE ANN. § 4-88-107(a)(10).
 The Arkansas DTPA also prohibits, in connection with the sale or advertisement of any goods, "(1) the act, use, or employment by any person of any deception, fraud, or pretense; or (2) the concealment, suppression, or omission of any material fact with intent that other rely upon the concealment, suppression, or omission."
 ARK.
 CODE ANN. § 4-88-108.
-Defendants failed to disclose (1) that the X5 vehicles turn off or down emissions systems during common driving conditions resulting in massive amounts of NOx as compared to federal and state standards, (2) that absent the emissions manipulation these vehicles would not have passed emissions tests, (3) that fuel economy and towing capacity was achieved by turning down or off emissions systems; and (4) that emissions and fuel economy were far worse than a reasonable consumer would expect given the premium paid for these vehicles over a comparable gas powered vehicle.
-1135.
+Defendants failed to disclose (1) that the X5 vehicles turn off or down emissions systems during common driving conditions resulting in massive amounts of NOx as compared to federal and state standards, (2) that absent the emissions manipulation these vehicles would not have passed emissions tests, (3) that fuel economy and towing capacity was achieved by turning down or off emissions systems; and (4) that emissions and fuel economy were far worse than a reasonable consumer would expect given the premium paid for these vehicles over a comparable gas-powered vehicle, and the estimated fuel and performance representation made about miles per gallon.

+1189.
 BMW USA, BMW AG, Bosch, Plaintiffs, and Class members are "persons" within the meaning of ARK.
 CODE ANN. § 4-88-102(5).

-1136.
+1190.
 Each Polluting BMW Vehicle at issue constitutes "goods" within the meaning of ARK.
 CODE ANN. § 4-88-102(4).

-1137.
+1191.
 In the course of their business, Defendants concealed and suppressed material facts concerning the Polluting BMW Vehicles.
 Defendants accomplished this by installing emission control devices in the Polluting BMW Vehicles that were concealed from regulators and consumers alike.

-1138.
+1192.
 The facts concealed and omitted by Defendants from Plaintiffs and the other Class members are material in that a reasonable consumer would have considered them to be important in deciding whether to purchase or lease the Polluting BMW Vehicles or pay a lower price.
-Had Plaintiffs and the other Class members known of the higher emissions at the time they purchased or leased their Polluting BMW Vehicles, they would not have purchased or leased those vehicles, or would have paid substantially less for the vehicles than they did.
+Had Plaintiffs and the other Class members known of the true facts at the time they purchased or leased their Polluting BMW Vehicles, they would not have purchased or leased those vehicles, or would have paid substantially less for the vehicles than they did.

-1139.
+1193.
 Plaintiffs seek monetary relief against Defendants in an amount to be determined at trial.
 Plaintiffs also seek punitive damages because Defendants acted wantonly in causing Plaintiffs' and Class members' injuries, or with such a conscious indifference to the consequences that malice may be inferred.

-1140.
+1194.
 Plaintiffs also seek an order enjoining Defendants' unfair, unlawful, and/or deceptive practices, attorneys' fees, and any other just and proper relief available under the Arkansas DTPA.